-Students who withdraw from a FNP specialty course (NU 510 Family Nurse Practitioner I: Care of Children; NU 612 Family Nurse Practitioner II: Care of Women; NU 545 Family Nurse Practitioner III: Care of Adults I; NU 610 Family Nurse Practitioner IV: Care of Adults II; NU 613 Specialty Focus Practicum) will be unable to apply completed clinical hours to the total required clinical hours for graduation from the FNP program.
+Students who withdraw from a FNP specialty course (NU 507 Advanced Health Assessment & Diagnostic Reasoning, NU 508 Advanced Pathophysiology, NU 509 Advanced Pharmacology NU 551 Family Nurse Practitioner I, NU 652 Family Nurse Practitioner II, NU 653 Family Nurse Practitioner III, or NU 613 Specialty Focus Practicum) will not be allowed to matriculate in the program and will be unable to apply completed clinical hours to the total required clinical hours for graduation from the FNP program.
 Students must repeat the entire clinical course regardless of the juncture of withdrawal or the reason for the withdrawal.